 Club Management is the official magazine of CMAA.
 Published bi-monthly, the magazine focuses on the day-to-day operations of clubs and those who run them.
-Club Management is published under a contract with Cypress Magazines of San Diego, CA.

 Outlook

 Outlook is a bi-monthly publication for the CMAA membership distributed electronically.